Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-22-2022

 Ashwagandha has long been used in traditional Indian medicine.
 Studies have shown that it may have the following benefits:

-- Better sleep – Users of ashwagandha have reported improvements in their sleep quality.
+- Sleep – Users of ashwagandha have reported improvements in their sleep quality.

-- Improved mental health –Studies have shown promising results when it comes to ashwagandha and lessening the symptoms of poor general health.
+- Mental Health –Studies have shown promising results when it comes to ashwagandha and lessening the symptoms of poor general health.

 Everyone is probably familiar with licorice-flavored candies, but extractions from the same plant also have adaptogenic qualities.
 Today, the perennial herb is mostly grown in Greece, Turkey, and parts of Asia.
 While many believe it to be the same as fennel or anise, licorice root is actually part of a different botanical family.